 > Learn more about transferring to Caz by visiting our Transfer Admission webpage

 > Do you have questions about our transfer opportunities?
 Please contact Sue Odell, Associate Director for Transfer Admissions at 800-654-3210 or firstname.lastname@example.org.

 Are you ready to apply to Caz?
 In order for a student who has attended another college to be considered for admission, you must:

 - Submit official transcripts of all college level courses from all colleges attended to the Admissions Office.
 (Read our Transfer Credit Policy*.)

 - Submit an official, final copy of the high school transcript including the graduation date (or GED scores).

 - Submit a letter of recommendation from a current or former instructor or employer.

-Transfer students should request the appropriate articulation agreement, if applicable.
-Cazenovia College has articulation agreements with several institutions leading to baccalaureate degrees (as of July 1997).
+Transfer students should request the appropriate transfer agreement, if applicable.
+Cazenovia College has transfer agreements with several institutions leading to baccalaureate degrees (as of July 1997).

 Courses completed of a similar type and level with a grade of "C-" or better at a regionally accredited institution will be considered for credit.
 Note that some academic programs include courses that require a “C” or higher to transfer.
 A maximum of 66 credit hours may be accepted from a regionally accredited two-year college, and a maximum of 90 credit hours may be accepted from a regionally accredited four-year college.